sherlockchou86/VideoPipe/README.md

 ## Key Features
 - `Stream Reading`.
 Support popular protocols such as udp(video or image), rtsp, rtmp, file(video or image).
 - `Video Decoding`.
 Support video decoding which is based on opencv/gstreamer([support Hardware Acceleration](https://github.com/sherlockchou86/video_pipe_c/blob/master/doc/env.md#about-hardware-acceleration)).
 - `Inference based on dl`.
-Support multi-level inference based on deep learning models, such as Object-Detection, Image-Classification, Feature-Extraction.
+Support multi-level inference based on deep learning models, such as `Object-Detection`, `Image-Classification`, `Feature-Extraction`.
 What you need is preparing models and know how to parse its outputs.
-Inference can be implemented based on different backends such as opencv::dnn(default), tensorrt, paddle_inference, onnx runtime.
+Inference can be implemented based on different backends such as opencv::dnn(default), tensorrt, paddle_inference, onnx runtime and anything you like.
 - `On Screen Display(OSD)`.
 Support visualization, like drawing outputs from model onto frame.
 - `Message Broker`.
 Support push structured data(via json/xml) to cloud, file or other platforms.
 - `Object Tracking`.
 Support object tracking such as iou, sort etc.
-- `Behaviour Analyse[not implemented yet]`.
-Support behaviour analyse based on tracking.
+- `Behaviour Analyse(BA)`.
+Support behaviour analyse based on tracking, such as `crossline`,`stop`.
 - `Recording`.
 Support video recording for specific period, screenshots for specific frame.
 - `Video Encoding`.
 Support video encoding which is based on opencv/gstreamer([support Hardware Acceleration](https://github.com/sherlockchou86/video_pipe_c/blob/master/doc/env.md#about-hardware-acceleration)).
 - `Stream Pushing`.
-Support stream pushing via rtmp, rtsp, file(video or image), udp(image only), screen display(gui).
+Support stream pushing via rtmp, rtsp(no specialized rtsp server needed), file(video or image), udp(image only), screen display(GUI).

 ## Highlights